datastructures-js/graph/README.md

 ```

 ### .addEdge(srcKey, destKey, weight)
 adds an edge with a weight between two existings vertices.
 Default weight is 1 if not defined.
-The edge is directed when added in a directed graph, and two-ways when added in a graph.
+The edge is a direction from source to destination when added in a directed graph, and a connecting two-way edge when added in a graph.

 <table>
   <tr><th align="center" colspan="2">params</th></tr>